connorcrowe/geoff/README.md

 - Database
     - Docker, PostGIS, PostgreSQL, Python, SQL
 - Backend
-    - FastAPI, Ollama (local LLMs), Python
+    - FastAPI, Ollama (local LLMs), Python, geoalchemy, sqlalchemy
 - Frontend
     - React, Tailwind CSS, Vite, Leaflet.js, OpenStreetMap, Node.js
+- Deployment & Infrastructure
+    - Docker, Nginx (server & reverse proxy), Cloud VPS, VPN Tunnel

 ### Datasets
 The `More Info` section of the application has a dynamically generated data dictionary that will likely be more up to date than this section.